Illinois Tool Works (NYSE:ITW) Updates FY 2021 Earnings Guidance

-Illinois Tool Works (NYSE:ITW) last issued its earnings results on Thursday, October 28th.
-The industrial products company reported $2.02 earnings per share for the quarter, topping the consensus estimate of $2.01 by $0.01.
+Illinois Tool Works (NYSE:ITW) last announced its quarterly earnings results on Thursday, October 28th.
+The industrial products company reported $2.02 earnings per share (EPS) for the quarter, topping the consensus estimate of $2.01 by $0.01.
+Illinois Tool Works had a return on equity of 78.53% and a net margin of 19.14%.
 The business had revenue of $3.56 billion for the quarter, compared to analyst estimates of $3.56 billion.
-Illinois Tool Works had a return on equity of 78.53% and a net margin of 19.14%.
-The business’s quarterly revenue was up 7.5% on a year-over-year basis.
-During the same period last year, the company posted $1.83 EPS.
-On average, equities research analysts anticipate that Illinois Tool Works will post 8.38 earnings per share for the current fiscal year.
+During the same quarter in the prior year, the company earned $1.83 earnings per share.
+The company’s quarterly revenue was up 7.5% on a year-over-year basis.
+Equities research analysts anticipate that Illinois Tool Works will post 8.14 earnings per share for the current year.

-Several research analysts recently weighed in on ITW shares.
-Morgan Stanley increased their target price on Illinois Tool Works from $198.00 to $206.00 and gave the stock an underweight rating in a research report on Friday.
-Barclays cut their target price on Illinois Tool Works from $217.00 to $212.00 and set an underweight rating on the stock in a research report on Friday.
-Bank of America lowered their price target on Illinois Tool Works from $250.00 to $245.00 and set a neutral rating for the company in a report on Friday.
-Citigroup increased their price target on Illinois Tool Works from $252.00 to $256.00 and gave the company a neutral rating in a report on Monday, August 2nd.
-Finally, Deutsche Bank Aktiengesellschaft lowered their price target on Illinois Tool Works from $237.00 to $231.00 and set a hold rating for the company in a report on Friday.
-Two equities research analysts have rated the stock with a sell rating, nine have given a hold rating and four have given a buy rating to the company.
-According to data from MarketBeat.com, the company presently has a consensus rating of Hold and an average target price of $232.36.
+ITW has been the subject of a number of research reports.
+Zacks Investment Research cut Illinois Tool Works from a hold rating to a sell rating and set a $239.00 price objective for the company. in a research note on Monday, November 1st.
+Deutsche Bank Aktiengesellschaft cut their target price on Illinois Tool Works from $237.00 to $231.00 and set a hold rating on the stock in a research report on Friday, October 29th.
+Morgan Stanley lifted their target price on Illinois Tool Works from $198.00 to $206.00 and gave the company an underweight rating in a research report on Friday, October 29th.
+Barclays cut their target price on Illinois Tool Works from $217.00 to $212.00 and set an underweight rating on the stock in a research report on Friday, October 29th.
+Finally, Citigroup lifted their target price on Illinois Tool Works from $252.00 to $256.00 and gave the company a neutral rating in a research report on Monday, August 2nd.
+Three research analysts have rated the stock with a sell rating, nine have assigned a hold rating and four have assigned a buy rating to the company’s stock.
+Based on data from MarketBeat.com, Illinois Tool Works presently has a consensus rating of Hold and an average price target of $232.80.

 Illinois Tool Works, Inc engages in the manufacture of industrial products and equipment.
 It operates through the following segments: Automotive OEM, Test & Measurement and Electronics, Food Equipment, Polymers & Fluids, Welding, Construction Products, and Specialty Products.
 The Automotive OEM segment produces components and fasteners for automotive-related applications.